 The University of Washington School of Medicine and the Department of Surgery are both in the top five of NIH funded institutions and departments of surgery in the country.
 This environment provides extraordinary basic science and clinical research opportunities in some of the foremost research labs in the U.S.

 The research opportunities during residency training in the Department of Surgery at the University of Washington are very broad.
 The Associate Chair for Research and the Program Director mentor residents selecting the academic track in the choice of their research lab after starting our program.
 We are committed to supporting diverse research interests in our residents and mentor them to fulfill their personal goals.
-Past residents have spent their research years doing cutting edge basic science work, large-scale health services research projects in conjunction with an MPH, bioinformatics and simulation/robotics, health policy, medical communication, and surgical education research.
+The Department of Surgery website features both current research projects, as well as past projects.
 A clinical research fellowship track is also available for those interested in an academic career in Global Health.
-Specific areas of investigative interest for our faculty members can be viewed on our Department of Surgery Research Report.
+Specific areas of investigative interest for our faculty members can be viewed on our Department of Surgery Research Reports.